joelgratcyk/Remove-Theme-Customizer-Link-in-WP-Topbar-Menu/README.md

 Quick and easy way to visually hide the Customize button in the WordPress Top Bar Menu.

+Simply copy & paste the contents into your theme's functions.php file.

+Always backup before changing any code.

 Find this repository helpful?
-Buy Me A Coffee: https://www.buymeacoffee.com/joelg
+Buy Me A Coffee: https://www.buymeacoffee.com/joelg/joelg